 We seek to provide traditionally underserved students from socioeconomically disadvantaged backgrounds with an academic foundation and achievement mindset that will open doors of opportunity for them.
-In the words of Ronald Reagan, "Only when the human spirit is allowed to invent and create, only when individuals are given a personal stake in deciding economic policies success--only benefiting from their then societies and can remain economically alive, dynamic, prosperous, progressive, and free" (September 29, 1981).
+In the words of Ronald Reagan, "Only when the human spirit is allowed to invent and create, only when individuals are given a personal stake in deciding economic policies and benefiting from their success--only then can societies remain economically alive, dynamic, prosperous, progressive, and free" (September 29, 1981).